jmcguire/heroku_python_instructions/README.md

 This project shows you how to deploy a Python project to Heroku.

 The code that comes with this project is working example of a small Python project that can be easily deployed to Heroku.
+To see the project in action, https://blooming-tor-8165.herokuapp.com/ .

 Here are the basic steps to create a Heroku app.